-Johnny Cooper was 85 when he died at home in Naenae, in September 2014.
+Johnny Cooper was 85 when he died at home in Naenae, on 3 September 2014.
 He was a pioneer in many areas of New Zealand music: country, pop, rock and roll, songwriting and promotion.
 A loveable rogue.

 'Pie Cart Rock And Roll' was used as the name of a 2003 New Zealand compilation, although the compilers revisited the name of the 1957 single slightly as 'Pie Cart Rock'n'Roll'